· 6 min read

 Written in by Simon Lehmann Editor

 A reflected-light meter reads one number: an average luminance the instrument assumes should be rendered as a mid-tone.
 That single reading says nothing about where the darkest and brightest parts of a scene will land on the film.
-The calculator dials of classic selenium hand-held meters, the Weston Master series in particular, addressed this directly.
+The calculator dials of the Weston Master series addressed this directly.
 Rather than printing only a recommended shutter-and-aperture pair, they engraved the working limits of the negative onto the dial itself, turning a point measurement into a small exposure system.

 How camera meters average a scene with center-weighted and multi-zone matrix patterns, where each fails, and when an exposure override is warranted.